"Espresso! My Espresso!"

-One of the more interesting parts was the revelation that before around 1930 nearly everyone roasted their
+One of the more interesting stories was the revelation that before around 1930 nearly everyone roasted their

 own coffee or got their roasted beans from neighborhood roasters.
 With the arrival of mass transportation

-and the large coffee roasting business it wasn't too long before everyone was buying their coffee in grocery
+and the large coffee roasting businesses it wasn't too long before everyone was buying their coffee in grocery

 stores, already processed and ground.